ItsRatcha/labelingsystem/README.md

-> [!quote] Action is the foundational key to all success.
+> Action is the foundational key to all success.
 > — Pablo Picasso
 # LabelingSystem
----
 This is my personal and very beginner takes on Labeling System.
 This web app will allow user to edit and rank 5 random voices from [[mozilla-foundation/common_voice_17_0]] Dataset, specifically Th/Test data.
 *Built with Node.js and Vanilla HTML/CSS*